tohar777/FunkinML/README.md

 # Modding

-Feel free to start learning to mod the game by reading our [documentation](https://funkincrew.github.io/funkin-modding-docs/) and guide to modding.
+~~Feel free to start learning to mod the game by reading our [documentation](https://funkincrew.github.io/funkin-modding-docs/) and guide to modding.~~

+#### How is The Modding Different from others?
+unlike most mods which use a mod engine,FunkinML uses scripts(like in roblox which you can make the game in lua)which the game loads at start which can make mods much lighter by file size
+The Moddig API will soon be release

-# Credits and Special Thanks
+# Original Credits and Special Thanks

 Full credits can be found in-game, or in the `credits.json` file which is located [here](https://github.com/FunkinCrew/funkin.assets/blob/main/exclude/data/credits.json).